xenova/transformers.js/docs/source/tutorials/javascript.md

-# Building a JavaScript Application
+# Building a Vanilla JavaScript Application

 In this tutorial, you’ll build a simple JavaScript application that detects objects in images using Transformers.js.
 The app requires no server, external libraries, or build tools... all you need is a code editor and a browser!